VirgilSecurity/virgil-pure-wordpress/README.md

 <img src="https://cdn.virgilsecurity.com/assets/images/github/logos/pure_plugin.png" align="left" hspace="0" vspace="0"></a>
 Virgil Pure Wordpress Plugin is a free tool that protects user passwords from data breaches and both online and offline attacks, and renders stolen passwords useless even if your database has been compromised.

-The Pure based on [powerful and revolutionary](https://virgilsecurity.com/announcing-purekit/) cryptographic technology that provides stronger and more modern security and can be used within any database or login system that uses a password, so it's accessible for business of any industry or size.
+The Pure based on a powerful and revolutionary cryptographic technology that provides stronger and more modern security and can be used within any database or login system that uses a password, so it's accessible for business of any industry or size.

+Learn more about the Pure technology here: https://virgilsecurity.com/announcing-purekit/

 ## Features